tencentyun/intlcloud-documents/product_new/存储产品中心/日志服务/操作指南/日志采集/LogListener采集/采集文本日志/采集完全正则格式日志_intl_en.md

  b.
 Manually enter a regular expression.
  c.
 Click **Verify**.
 The system determines whether the log sample matches the regular expression.
 ![](https://main.qcloudimg.com/raw/be9fd5e9f86a23a4cae550f0ace645c4.png)
->?When the RegEx extraction mode is defined and verified, the extraction result is displayed no matter in the automatic or manual mode.
+> When the RegEx extraction mode is defined and verified, the extraction result is displayed no matter in the automatic or manual mode.
 You need to define a key name for each key-value group.
 The name will be used for search analysis.

 ### 7. Configuring of Collection Time
 - Log time is measured in seconds.